aidenybai/pattycake/README.md

 # ts-pattycake

-Zero-runtime pattern matching for [`ts-pattern`](https://github.com/gvergnaud/ts-pattern).

-You get to have your cake (pattern matching), and eat it too.
+An optimizing compiler for [ts-pattern](https://github.com/gvergnaud/ts-pattern) that lets you have your cake (expressive pattern matching), and eat it too (zero runtime overhead).

 ## About

 `ts-pattern` is a great library that brings the ergonomics of pattern matching from languages like Rust and OCaml to Typescript, but at the cost of being orders of magnitude slower.

 `patsy` compiles ts-pattern's `match()` expressions into an optimized chain of if statements to completely eliminate that cost.
-In our initial benchmarks, it outperforms `ts-pattern` by 24-30x.
+In our initial benchmarks, it outperforms `ts-pattern` by usually ~36-66x.

 In essence, `patsy` converts a `ts-pattern` `match()` expression like this: